-Spread footings placed on properly prepared subgrade, at or below the maximum founding elevation given below should be designed based on an allowable bearing capacity (in accordance with the AREMA Manual for Railway Engineering) defined using working stress methods rather than limit states design methodologies currently used in Ontario.
-The allowable bearing capacity, similar to the Serviceability Limit State (SLS) condition, for footings with a minimum width of 3 m is 225 kPa.
+Spread footings placed on properly prepared subgrade, at or below the maximum founding elevations given above should be designed based on an allowable bearing capacity (in accordance with the AREMA Manual for Railway Engineering) defined using working stress methods rather than limit states design methodologies currently used in Ontario.
+The allowable bearing capacity, similar to the Serviceability Limit State (SLS) condition, for footings with a width of about 3 m is 200 kPa.
 The allowable bearing capacity is dependent on the footing width and founding elevation and as such, the values used in design should be reviewed if the footing width is different than that specified above or if the founding elevation differs from that given above.

-The allowable bearing capacity provided above are based on the assumption that the loads will be applied perpendicular to the surface of the footings.
+The allowable bearing capacity provided above assume that the loads will be applied perpendicular to the surface of the footings.
 Where the load is not applied perpendicular to the surface of the footing, inclination and eccentricity of the load should be considered, in accordance with Section 3.5 of the AREMA Manual for Railway Engineering.